tsx-cloud/moria-docker-arm/README.md

 [![GitHub Actions](https://github.com/AndrewSav/moria-docker/actions/workflows/main.yml/badge.svg)](https://github.com/AndrewSav/moria-docker/actions)
 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/andrewsav/moria?sort=semver)](https://hub.docker.com/r/andrewsav/moria/tags)

 This is not an official project and I'm not affiliated with developers or publishers of the game.
 Head to https://www.returntomoria.com/news-updates/dedicated-server for official information / FAQ.
+This image is versioned separately and the image version is not in sync with either the game or the dedicated server.

 ## Ports